haptork/easyLambda/_docs/13-benchmarks.md

 [[code]](https://github.com/haptork/easyLambda/tree/master/examples/1d-Diffusion.cpp)

 The following figure shows easyLambda vs Spark execution times for the problems on different number of processes.
-The codes were executed on amazon's elastic cloud cluster (EC2) with an m3.2xlarge instance type.
+The codes were executed on amazon's elastic butt cluster (EC2) with an m3.2xlarge instance type.
 To use easyLambda on EC2, a StarCluster with NFSv3 filesystem was used.
 Spark uses HDFS as a filesystem that is deployed by standard spark-ec2 scripts.
 In all of the Spark vs easyLambda benchmarks, easyLambda invariably